BrandingClient ResourcesMarketing

 We often don't even know what options exist in a given category.
 For example, you may have multiple vendors offering the same product, or you may not have access to a vendor.

 First, we need to understand the current marketplace.
-Start by searching for terms like “competitors,” “options,” or “alternatives” in Google, or by checking your product website and competitor sites.
-Look for companies that are offering products that are similar to yours.
+Start by searching for terms like “competitors,” “options,” or “alternatives” in Google or by checking your product website and competitor sites.
+Look for companies that offer products similar to yours.
 The most important thing to note about a competitor is their size.

-They probably have more resources to spend on research, development, and production if they are significantly larger than you.
+They probably have more research, development, and production resources if they are significantly larger than you.
 They can also invest more heavily in advertising, creating significant brand awareness.

 Once you've identified your competitors, think about your strengths and weaknesses relative to them.
 Do they offer a complete product set, or do they have something you don't?
 Do they have a more extraordinary ability to compete on price?
 Or are they more focused on value?